f5devcentral/f5-rseries-training/docs/bigiq_support_for_rseries.rst

 `K47512994: Back up and restore the F5OS-A configuration on an rSeries system <https://support.f5.com/csp/article/K47512994>`_

-Note you will need to have the passwords used to encrypt the primary key before restoring the F5OS configuration.
+Note: You will need to have the passwords used to encrypt the primary key before restoring the F5OS configuration.
 Tenant configurations are restored separately from the F5OS layer.